-• Your brace should be worn fully extended (straight) at all times (day and night - except for exercises) until otherwise instructed after the first post-operative visit.
+- Your brace should be worn fully extended (straight) at all times (day and night except for exercises) until otherwise instructed after the first post-operative visit. - Remove brace for flexion (bending) and other exercises done in a non-weight bearing position (i.e.lying or sitting).